keyteki/keyteki/docs/implementing-cards.md

 ### Actions

-**Note:** Actions may be reworked in the future to separate out targeting / choosing cards for the action.
-So this API may change slightly.

 Actions are abilities provided by the card text that players may trigger during action windows.
 They are declared using the `action` method.
 See `/server/game/cardaction.js` for full documentation.
 Here are some common scenarios:

 #### Declaring an action